ivans-innovation-lab/my-company-documentation/chapter1/microservices/README.md

 ## Benefits

-This solution has a number of benefits:
+This microservices architecture has a number of benefits:

 * Each microservice is relatively small
   * Easier for a developer to understand